Frequently Asked Questions

 What is Lifeline?

 You will save up to $9.25 for your basic monthly bill.
+You can only use Lifeline for either phone or internet, but not both.
 These benefits apply to your Monthly Access Charge.

 How do I know if I’m eligible?

 Applicants for the federal Lifeline and Link-Up programs must have an income at or below 135% of the Federal Poverty Guidelines or they must be enrolled in one or more of the following assistance programs:

 - Supplemental Nutrition Assistance Program (Food Stamps or SNAP)

 - Low-Income Home Energy Assistance Program (LIHEAP)

 - Tribally-Administered Temporary Assistance for Needy Families (TTANF)